hello_icon

 And so, in this new blog series, I’m going to be deconstructing my favorite moments of conception from popular movies.
 Each post will contain a video clip from a different film, along with a series of lessons we can learn from the characters.

-Today’s clip comes from the candy shop scene in Willy Wonka & The Chocolate Factory:
+Today’s clip comes from the typewriter scene scene in The Shining:

 What can we learn?